Esri/vitruvio/doc/usage.md

 # Usage

-ArcGIS CityEngine for Unreal leverages CityEngine's Procedural Runtime (PRT) to generate buildings.
+ArcGIS CityEngine for Unreal Engine leverages CityEngine's Procedural Runtime (PRT) to generate buildings.
 As input it takes a _rule package (RPK)_, an _initial shape_ and a _set of attributes_.
 The generation process starts with the initial shape as start shape, from which shape grammar rules are expanded.
 The attributes are parameters that control shape generation.

 **Note** that the internal name of the Plugin is _Vitruvio_ and therefore all Actors, Components and Functions are referenced by this name.